Reactive bonding: Preprocessing

-Two different reactive structures are established, conventional lateral layer-by-layer (multilayer) and vertical arranged structures.
+Two different reactive structures are established, conventional lateral layer-by-layer (multilayer) and vertically arranged structures.
 Based on difficulties, that occur during handling, patterning and positioning of the freestanding foils, the multilayer films are directly deposited onto the silicon substrate.
 The deposition of the multilayer systems on silicon is achieved by magnetron sputtering, electroplating or etching.
 The vertical nano structures are also created directly on the substrate surface.

 The substrate surfaces are deposited with a solder layer, i.e. gold (Au), using physical vapor deposition (PVD).
 The PVD process promotes the wetting of the solder.
 The intermixing of the used components during deposition influences the reaction parameters and to prevent this the substrates are cooled.

 A commonly used deposition method for multilayer structures is magnetron sputtering.
 A multilayer system consists of thousands of thin single layers of the component combination that are alternately sputtered on the substrate surface.

 For electroplating or electrochemical deposition (ECD) multilayer deposition two approaches are established.
 On the one hand a two bath method exist, which means an alternating deposition in two different plating baths.
 On the other hand, a one bath method, with an electrolyte containing both film components in one bath, can be used.
 The ECD process reduces process time and complexity.
 In addition, this method enables pattern plating to prevent complex etching process of structures.

 Vertical nanostructures are created in two steps.
 At first, needles in the silicon substrate are created by dry etching.
 The other used material is deposited using sputtering to cover those needles.
 This approach reduces the process time and complexity drastically due to the deposition omission of the thousands of single layers.
 Further, reactive foil patterning can be realized by applying an electrochemical machining process.